Almost everyone is excited about going home after having surgery or being ill in the hospital.

 Place a chair with a firm back in the kitchen, bedroom, bathroom, and other rooms you will use.
 This way, you can sit when you do your daily tasks.

 If you will be using a walker, attach a sturdy bag or a small basket to hold your phone, a notepad, a pen, and other things you will need to have close by.
 You can also wear fanny pack.

 You may need help with bathing, using the toilet, cooking, running errands, shopping, going to the doctor, and exercising.

 If you do not have someone to help you at home for the first 1 or 2 weeks after surgery, ask your doctor or nurse about having a trained caregiver come to your home to help you.
 This person can also check the safety of your home and help you with your daily activities.

-Some items that may help:
+Some items that may be helpful include:

-You may need to have safety bars in your bathroom.
-Grab bars should be secured vertically or horizontally to the wall, not diagonally.
+- Grab bars should be secured vertically or horizontally to the wall, not diagonally.

 You can make several changes to protect yourself when you take a bath or shower: